AGLDWG/docs/ToRv2.md

 ### 3.3

+Encourage and support the use of the Internet domain `linked.data.gov.au` for Linked Data purposes by Australian government agencies and other Australian organisations.

+### 3.4

 Develop suggestions for governance rules and processes for the effective management of Australian Government Linked Data.

-### 3.4

-Promote and explain Linked Data to Australian data interest groups and communities of practice.

 ### 3.5

-Engender the development of fundamental Linked Data infrastructure and Linked Data implementations and provide advice to Government Departments to do the same.
+Provide a forum for the discussion of Linked Data issues for Australia and Australian government.

 ### 3.6

+Promote and explain Linked Data to data interest groups and communities of practice.

+### 3.7

+Aid in the development of fundamental Linked Data infrastructure and Linked Data implementations within Australia and provide advice to Government Departments to do so.

+### 3.8

 Liaise with equivalent groups internationally to realise global benefits from Linked Data.

-## 4. Terms of Reference

-The AGLDWG will work to achieve its Objectives by doing the following:

-### 4.1

-Promoting the benefits of, and encourage adoption of, Linked Data for publishing Australian government Public Sector Information (PSI) and Open Data.

-Promote the benefits of Linked Data for non-open data.

-### 4.2
+### 3.9

-Developing technical guidance and best practices for the publication of Linked Data by Australian Government agencies.

-Developing technical guidance and best practice for the use of Linked Data by non-Government individuals, businesses and organisations.
+Promote the inclusion of Linked Data principles and practice within data standards.

-### 4.3

-Developing governance rules and processes for the effective management of Australian Government Linked Data.

-### 4.4

-Collaborating with Australian data interest groups and communities of practice relevant to Linked Data.

-### 4.5

-Developing fundamental Linked Data infrastructure and collaborating with other organisations to develop Linked Data implementations.

-### 4.6

-Liaising with equivalent groups internationally to realise global benefits from Linked Data.

-### 4.7

-Contribute to relevant international working groups and committees (e.g. ISO, OGC, W3C) as appropriate.

-## 5. Working Group Structure
+## 4. Working Group Structure

 The AGLDWG will consist of:

-### 5.1 Office Bearers
+### 4.1 Office Bearers

-The Working Group only has one class of _Office Bearer_: Working Group Co-Chair.
+The AGLDWG only has one class of _Office Bearer_: Co-Chair.

+The AGLDWG will elect between 2 and 4 Co-Chairs anually, at the AGLDWG's Annual General Meeting.

 Co-chairs are only to be selected from _Representatives_ of _Working Group Signatory Organisations_.

-Co-chairs are determined by a AGLDWG vote.
+Co-chairs are determined by a AGLDWG vote whereby candidates nominate in the month leading up to the Annual General Meeting, or during it.
+Candidates are then elected individually by majority votes to the Co-Chair positions.

-### 5.2 Members
+### 4.2 Members

 Organisations will be considered an AGLDWG as a _Working Group Member Organisation_ if they sign the [MoU regarding the linked.data.gov.au persistent domain name](https://github.com/AGLDWG/docs/blob/master/MoU.md).